 Participants responses help to build the All-Index - a report that looks at annual progress and makes recommendations in various areas such as demographic makeup of workforces, corporate governance, internal policies, recruitment practices, equal pay, employment legislation, unconscious bias and marketing across different types of businesses across the world.

-The 2019 All-Index survey opens on 10th June and will remain open until the end of the year to allow participants to register and submit their responses
+The 2019 All-Index survey opens in July 2019 and will remain open until the end of the year to allow participants to register and submit their responses

 ‘If you can’t measure it you can’t manage it’